The best Samsung Galaxy S8 and S8 Plus deals

 Three

-Three has been in touch to say the Samsung Galaxy S8 and Samsung Galaxy S8+ are now available for pre-order on their network, in both midnight black and orchid grey colours.

-If you pre-order either device you will receive it eight days prior to its official launch.

-Its choice Galaxy S8 deal at the moment comes in at £45.00 a month, with 8GB of data and an upfront fee of £99.
+The numerical network's choice Galaxy S8 deal at the moment comes in at £43.00 a month, with 4GB of data and a £19.00 upfront.

 - Free Deezer for three months